tetherless-world/mowgli-etl/README.md

 The extract, transform, and load stages of the pipelines write data to the `data` directory.
 (The path to this directory can be changed on the command line).
 The structure of the `data` directory is `data/<pipeline id>/<stage>`.
 For example, `data/swow/loaded` for the final products of the `swow` pipeline.

-The `combined` pipeline "loads" the outputs of the other pipelines into its `data/combined/loaded` directory in the CSKG CSV format.
+The `rpi_combined` pipeline "loads" the outputs of the other pipelines into its `data/rpi_combined/loaded` directory in the CSKG CSV format.

+# Augmenting a CSKG release

+Activate the virtual environment as above, then run:

+    python3 -m mowgli.cli etl rpi_combined

+Download the latest CSKG release .zip file (e.g., `cskg_v004.zip`) into `data/cskg_release/extracted`.
+You can also pass an existing path to the command below as `--cskg-release-zip-file-path`.

+Run

+    python3 -m mowgli.cli augment-cskg-release

+This produces an augmented .zip file in the same directory as the CSKG release .zip.